+- 17.2.2.1 Would have allowed the admission of other Bidders or the acceptance or another tender; or - 17.2.2.2 Extends the scope of the contract considerably to goods, services or works not initially covered by the Specification; or - 17.2.2.3 Changes the economic balance in favour of the contractor in a manner not provided for in the procurement documents. - 17.2.3 For clarity, a change will be deemed immaterial if the value of the modification is both below the relevant EU Threshold and below 10% of the original contract value (15% for works contracts).

+17.3 Extensions

-- 17.2.2.1 Would have allowed the admission of other Bidders or the acceptance or another tender; or - 17.2.2.2 Extends the scope of the contract considerably to goods, services or works not initially covered by the Specification; or - 17.2.2.3 Changes the economic balance in favour of the contractor in a manner not provided for in the procurement documents. - 17.2.3 For clarity, a change will be deemed immaterial if the value of the modification is both below the relevant Public Procurement Threshold and below 10% of the original contract value (15% for works contracts) or as set out as possible within the Procurement act 2023. - 17.2.4 All variations to contracts shall be in writing, following approval in accordance with the Scheme of Delegation. - 17.2.5 All variations to a contract (that was originally above the Public Procurement Threshold and therefore advertised on OJEU or Find a Tender Service)which had a UK7 Contract Details notice published on the Government's Central Digital Platform must have a Modification Contract Change Notice Published.
-Please discuss this with Welland Procurement prior to any variation being entered. - 17.3 Extensions - 17.3.1 A contract should not be extended beyond its initial term unless the contract documents allow it (the potential extension option was advertised). - 17.3.2 A Framework Agreement shall only be extended if the contract documents and framework allow, and the original term and extension together should not exceed four years except in exceptional circumstances. - 17.3.3 Where a business need has been identified which means that a contract is required to be extended beyond the term permissible in the original contract documents, advice must be sought from Welland Procurement and the Council's legal team in the first instance and authority sought from the Monitoring Officer or the S151 Officer if such an extension is proposed.
+- 17.3.1 A contract should not be extended beyond its initial term unless the contract documents allow. - 17.3.2 A Framework Agreement shall only be extended if the contract documents and framework allow and the original term and extension together should not exceed four years except in exceptional circumstances. - 17.3.3 Where a business need has been identified which means that a contract is required to be extended beyond the term permissible in the original contract documents, advice must be sought from Welland Procurement and the Council's legal team in the first instance and authority sought from the Monitoring Officer or the S151 Officer if such an extension is proposed.